-Clinical trials need to better protect participants and research integrity as data accumulateJune 12th, 2012 in Other /
+Clinical trials need to better protect participants and research integrity as data accumulateJune 12, 2012 in Medicine & Health / Other

 An Essay by Susan Ellenberg from the University of Pennsylvania describes alternative approaches to the evaluation of clinical trials, with the objectives both of preventing undue risks to participants and protecting the integrity of data.